 19-year-old NUS undergraduate dies after accident at Clementi Road junction

-SINGAPORE: A 19-year-old woman has died after the taxi she was in collided with a car at the junction of Clementi Road and Commonwealth Avenue West on Thursday (Apr 19) night.
+SINGAPORE: A 19-year-old woman has died after the Premier taxi she was in collided with a car at the junction of Clementi Road and Commonwealth Avenue West on Thursday night (Apr 19).

 Authorities said they were alerted to the accident at about 7.30pm.

-A total of four taxi passengers and two drivers were taken to National University Hospital, where the woman died of her injuries.
-Channel NewsAsia understands she was an undergraduate at the National University of Singapore.
+Four taxi passengers and two drivers were taken to National University Hospital, where the woman died of her injuries.
+All the passengers are students of the National University of Singapore (NUS).

+A video of the crash that has been circulating on social media shows the impact of the accident throwing a woman partially out of the taxi's window.

-A man who was trapped in one of the vehicles was extricated using hydraulic rescue tools, said the Singapore Civil Defence Force (SCDF).
-It is understood that he was one of the passengers in the taxi.
+Another person was trapped in one of the vehicles and he was extricated using hydraulic rescue tools, said the Singapore Civil Defence Force (SCDF).
+It is understood that he was one of the students in the taxi.

-A video of the crash that has been circulating on social media shows the impact of the accident throwing the woman partially out of the taxi's window.
+NUS said in a statement on Facebook that it was "deeply saddened by the accident".

 Investigations are ongoing, said police.